Jussier Formiga: Ultimate Fighting Championship

 Formiga faced Dustin Ortiz on September 24, 2016 at UFC Fight Night 95.
 He won the fight via unanimous decision.

 Formiga was expected to face Sergio Pettis on January 15, 2017 at UFC Fight Night 103.
 However, Formiga pulled out of the fight in late December and was replaced by John Moraga.

 Formiga faced Ray Borg on March 11, 2017 at UFC Fight Night 106.
 He lost the fight via unanimous decision.

 After alternating between wins and losses in the latest four fights, Formiga decided to move from his native Brazil to Florida, United States in order to train at American Top Team.

 Formiga faced Ulka Sasaki on September 23, 2017 at UFC Fight Night: Saint Preux vs. Okami.
 He won the fight via submission in the first round.

 Formiga faced Ben Nguyen on February 11, 2018 at UFC 221.
 He won the fight via technical submission in the third round due to a rear-naked choke.
 This win earned him the Performance of the Night bonus.

 Formiga faced Sergio Pettis on October 6, 2018 at UFC 229.
 He won the fight via unanimous decision.

 Formiga faced Deiveson Figueiredo on March 23, 2019 at UFC Fight Night 148.
 He won the fight via unanimous decision.

 Formiga faced Joseph Benavidez in a rematch on June 29, 2019 at UFC on ESPN 3.
 He lost the fight via technical knockout in the second round.

 Formiga faced Brandon Moreno on March 14, 2020 at UFC Fight Night 170.
 He lost the fight via unanimous decision.

 Formiga faced Alex Perez on June 6, 2020 at UFC 250.
 He lost the bout via first round technical knockout.

 On November 16, 2020, it was announced that Formiga had been released from his UFC contract and is now a free agent.

 Post-UFC career

 After the release from the UFC, Formiga headlined LFA 124 against Felipe Bunes on February 11, 2022.
 He won the fight via technical submission due to a rear-naked choke in the second round.

+Grappling career

+Formiga competed against Tagir Ulanbekov in the co-main event of ADXC 6 on October 25, 2024.
+He won the match by unanimous decision.